 Do you like romantic comedies which feature stereotypical Italian characters, then the chances are you will enjoy "The Engagement Ring".
 It may be set in California but "The Engagement Ring" features beautiful vineyards, a beautiful but typical Italian soundtrack and a collection of characters that are 100% Italian stereotypes but are entertaining for being so.
-It is also a made for TV movie but don't let that put you off because the cast which includes Patricia Heaton, Vincent Spano and Lainie Kazan all deliver entertaining performances in this predictable but fun rom-com.
+It is also a made for TV movie but don't let that put you off because the cast which includes Patricia Heaton, Vincent Spano and Lainie Kazan all deliver entertaining performances in this predictable but fun romantic comedy.

 What this all boils down to is that "The Engagement Ring" is predictable and stereotypical but it is also a lot of fun with a pleasant mix of romance and comedy.
-It isn't original but it is entertaining thanks to a well chosen cast who bring their characters to life.